derniercri/lighthouse-ci-result-transformer/README.md

 ## Motivation

-Having a simple GitHub Actions that would handle the output of the [Lighthouse CI Action](https://github.com/treosh/lighthouse-ci-action).
+Having a simple GitHub Action that would handle the output of the [Lighthouse CI Action](https://github.com/treosh/lighthouse-ci-action).

 ## Current features